 Tambo is a pure Rothschild’s Giraffe and arrived from Melbourne Zoo in 2002.
 He can be identified by having heavier brows, a lumpier, bonier skull and a shorter, squatter appearance.
 He has played a significant role in the breeding program, producing 14 calves from 2003-09.
 He’s one of the regulars on our Giraffe Safari where visitors are able to hand feed him carrots, one of their favourite treats.

-In April 2017, we welcomed a Giraffe calf to the herd – the first calf born in eight years.
-Meanwhile, Kinky is heavily pregnant and a number of our other Giraffe females are in the earlier stages of pregnancy.
+In April 2017, we welcomed two Giraffe calves to the herd – the first in eight years.

 The giraffe is found in the arid and dry savannah regions of Africa south of the Sahara Desert wherever trees occur.